Camps and Enrichment Programs

 INTERNALLY (MASON) OPERATED PROGRAMS:

-Programs operating under University auspices (funds passing through accounting) are covered by the Commonwealth’s Risk Management Plan.
+Programs operating under University auspices (funds passing through the Accounting Office) are covered by the Commonwealth’s Risk Management Plan.
 However the following are required to assure coverage under the plan:

 2. Program Administrators shall complete the Coordinator Form to request background screenings of all faculty, staff, students, and volunteers, as per University Policy 2221.

-3. Visit the Camps & Programs website for detailed information regarding internal and external camps and programs including the intake process for becoming an approved camp.
+3. Visit the Hosting a PEC website for detailed information regarding internal and external camps and programs including the intake process for becoming an approved camp.

 4. Complete the Camp Emergency Plan and train all camp staff on the procedures, general safety guidelines and university policies related to the camp program.